chelkyl/MeTube/README.md

   - flask-cors 3.0.7
 - Node 8.11.3

-Installation can be done with `pip install Flask Flask-sqlalchemy PyMySql passlib python-dotenv Flask-HTTPAuth flask-cors --user`
+Installation can be done with `pip3 install Flask Flask-sqlalchemy PyMySql passlib python-dotenv Flask-HTTPAuth flask_cors --user`

 ## Setup
 0. Create a database in Buffet